ibm-cloud-docs/vpc/about-contract.md

 Steps 4 - 8 are used to encrypt the `env` section.
 If you choose to not encrypt this section, skip these steps.
 {: note}

+A notification about the expiry of the contract will be sent to your logging service.
+Timelines for the notification are as follows:
+- On the first of every month
+- Everyday for 30 days before the expiry
+- Once in every 4 hours if the contract is about to expire in 7 days
+- Each and every hour if the contract has already expired or is about to expire in a day

 ## Preparing the signature
 {: #hpcr_signature_prepare}